jfbastien/TLBhit/episode_notes/004_trace_compilers.md

 * If your program has phases, where it does some kind of behavior for a while, and then shifts to another behavior afterwards, then that workload that you originally measured isn't representative anymore!
+* We can do a comparison of this kind of dynamic tracing / recording of information to Profile Guided Optimization (PGO) that folks use in static compilation approaches.
+* When you do PGO you're supposed to do it on the entire program and it's supposed to be representative, whereas when you're tracing you're doing that live!
+So how do you know when you're tracing that *what you've recorded* is representative?

+* Inherent tradeoff beneath the surface:
+  * You can trace a JIT compile very quickly [without observing as much] and then correct yourself later,
+  * Or you can wait longer to get more perfect information / more confidence in the information you've seen by observing the program for a longer period of time
+  * Have to trade these two things off
+* Interesting pipeline-like nature to tracing and JIT compilation
+* If you can be super low overhead then you can compile very quickly on things like mobile devices
+* Could make a "no stage compiler" where *as* the bytecodes are executing they are being "splatted out" as native machine code -- cool tradeoff point in the space
+* Pop-up ideas:
+  * How hard are we going to try to specialize for things that we saw
+  * What do we choose to bet on "continuing to be true over time"
+  * What does it cost for us to fall back and try something different when our speculation is off
+  * Again, we're tuning that "speculation knob", how *aggressively* we're going to try to speculate, and *what* we choose to speculate on
+* Concept here is "act on information you saw"
+* You can do specialization and you can guard
+* In a linear trace the number of assumptions you're making accumulates as you execute [towards the end of the trace you have the most assumptions built up]
+* If you have an always-taken control flow, e.g. some virtual function call that's always calling the same actual function, a tracing compiler will treat all back-to-back branches as one set of straightline code
+* Always-taken or always jumping to the same function, it's *like* straightline code when you execute it dynamically!
+* What it's going to do dynamically is check *on* the trace whether that was a bad assumption
+* It'll say: "Hey: I'm going to execute this all back to back, *and*, whenever convenient, I'm going to check whether any of those assumptions were wrong"
+* On the "cold path" -- again, when it's convenient -- it'll undo all the inapplicable things if it turns out the branches weren't true
+* Called a "bailout" [bailing out of the trace]
+* What's interesting with a bailout is you're being surprised with "new information that you didnt expect"; e.g. something you didn't observe when you were tracing